Kiana-ko/Kiana_SE_COMP120/README.md

-  A repo contain COMP120 course's Python labs and assignments.
+  A repo containing COMP120 course's Python labs and assignments.